KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 - Website
   - Add filter for outdated modules.
-- Write instructions: “How do I get my module presented perfectly in the list?”
 - Handle empty keywords array + handle empty tags array (advise: Add a few meaningful terms to the keywords in the package.json.
 Not just “mirror” or “module”.)
 - Use issue codes to make the module list file smaller.
 - optimize progress information while running `npm run all`